Christian-Leclerc/SQL_Project-1/cleaning_data.md

 While trying to join `all_sessions` with `analytics` tables it became very obvious that a new table for visitors data was needed as there is a MANY-to-MANY relationship between the two tables:
->Multiple visitors can have multiple sessions (in `all_sessions`) AND
-Same visitors session can have multiple product bought (in `analytics`)
+>Multiple visitors can have multiple sessions (in `all_sessions`) AND same visitors session can have multiple product bought (in `analytics`)

 For that purpose (and for a cleaner [ERD](README.md#erd)), the `visitor_details` table was created with only the data needed for our analysis.
 Thought, during EDA (Exploratory Data Analysis), we found multiple visitors with different country.
 Plausible, as a visitor can move from time-to-time.
 Therefore, my approach was to use a composite Key made of `fullvisitor_id` and `visit_date`.
 Together, they represent a unique identifier of each visit of each customer.
 Adding the `country` and `city` in the table, we have all the info needed for the analysis.